 Here’s how the elders – not the less spiritual ones, but the elders – of the Ephesian church reacted when Paul left them:

-Acts 20:37-38 They all wept . . .
-What grieved them most was his statement that they would never see his face again.
+Acts 20:37-38 They all wept a lot . . . because of the word which he had spoken, that they should see his face no more. . . .

 It is both natural and biblical to grieve the departure of loved ones.
 The reality is that no matter how happy those who have gone are, and how much they gain by the move, we suffer the loss, and to try to live in denial of this reality is not heroic but caving in to social or religious pressure that is not of God.